KDRS-SA/search-and-view-docs/_docs/ruby/examples.md

 {% endhighlight %}
 `Note` The date will be presented a little different.
 See next example for formatting.

-## Convert utc date to formatted local time
+## Convert utc to formatted local time
 {% highlight ruby %}
   def to_localtime(date)
     Time.zone.parse(date).strftime("%d.%m.%Y %H:%M")